-The following potential projects have also been reviewed by Staff but are not included in the list of recommendations for 2025, as the budget would be exceeded.
-However, the Finance and Audit Committee may consider re-prioritising any of the following projects for funding in 2025, either by removing projects from the recommended list above, or by allocating additional funds from other budgets to cover costs over and above the \$300,000 Pedestrian Unallocated budget.
+The following potential projects have also been reviewed by Staff but are not included in the recommendation to Council for 2025, as the budget would be exceeded.
+However, Council may consider re-prioritising any of the following projects for funding in 2025, either by removing projects from the recommended list above, or by allocating additional funds from other budgets to cover costs over and above the \$300,000 Pedestrian Unallocated budget.